lgmarin/lgmarin/README.md

 I'm an Engineer from Brazil and I'm fascinated with programming languages, Linux and computers in general.
 I love to solve problems and learn new things using Python.

-Right now I'm currently working with fullstack web app development with Flask, Bootstrap, MySql and Docker.
+I'm currently working with fullstack web app development with Flask, Bootstrap, MySql and Docker.

-Right now I'm learning (everything :rofl:) .Net Core and C# to work with ASP.NET development, and a little bit of the Azure Platform.
+At the momment I'm learning (everything :rofl:) .Net Core and C# to work with ASP.NET development, and a little bit of the Azure Platform.

 ## 🔧 Technologies & Tools
 ![](https://img.shields.io/badge/OS-Linux-informational?style=flat&logo=linux&logoColor=white&color=blue)